in-toto/toc/reviews/incubation-in-toto.md

 the commit bit; i.e., someone who can accept contributions to some or all of the project.

   * Maintainers of the project are listed in our [MAINTAINERS.txt](https://github.com/in-toto/in-toto/blob/develop/MAINTAINERS.txt) file.
-There are currently 3 core maintainters plus X more maintainers from companies such as (Debian, Datadog, and VMWare)
+There are currently 3 core maintainers plus X more maintainers from companies such as (Debian, Datadog, and VMWare)

   * Maintainers are added and removed from the project as per the policies outlined in the project [GOVERNANCE.md](https://github.com/in-toto/docs/blob/master/GOVERNANCE.md) file.